-7.9 Sustainability must be incorporated into the whole procurement process: defining the need, evaluating options, design and specifying,

-- supplier selection, tender evaluation, post-contract management and supplier development. - 7.10 The Procurement team has a very significant impact on the environment and a key priority is to ensure this impact is minimised as far as possible.
-SOSE is committed through its buying decisions to: - Work only with organisations which can demonstrate the environmentally minded and ethical management of their business, specifically by demonstrating: - How they source the materials that go into the products that they make (their supply chain policy); - How they minimise the impact on the environment through running an energy efficient, and toxic free, plant and office environment: - How they dispose ethically of their waste products (i.e. re-use as much as possible with landfill the last option). - 7.11 All products that SOSE purchases should support its position as a Fair -Trade Partner. - 7.12 SOSE will also support local business wherever possible. - 7.13 Sustainable Procurement is essentially about how, as part of overall value for money and affordability considerations, we take account of the economic, social and environmental impacts of purchasing activity, maximising the positive outcomes and minimising the negative.
-Details on how to maximise sustainability outcomes are available from the Scottish Sustainable Procurement Action Plan. - 7.14 The EU encourages sustainable procurement as long as it is non-discriminatory.
-SOSE may include sustainable development objectives, however the award of contracts should not be made subject to criteria or conditions which are not directly relevant to the product or service which is being procured.
+- 7.9 Sustainability must be incorporated into the whole procurement process: defining the need, evaluating options, design and specifying, supplier selection, tender evaluation, post-contract management and supplier development. - 7.10 The Procurement team has a very significant impact on the environment and a key priority is to ensure this impact is minimised as far as possible.
+SOSE is committed through its buying decisions to only work with organisations that can demonstrate the environmentally minded and ethical management of their business, specifically by demonstrating: - How they source the materials that go into the products that they make (their supply chain policy) - How they minimise the impact on the environment through running an energy efficient, and toxic free, plant and office environment - How they dispose ethically of their waste products (i.e. re-use as much as possible with landfill the last option) - 7.11 All products that SOSE purchases should support its position as a Fair -Trade Partner. - 7.12 SOSE will also support local business wherever possible. - 7.13 Sustainable Procurement is essentially about how, as part of overall value for money and affordability considerations, we take account of the economic, social, and environmental impacts of purchasing activity, maximising the positive outcomes, and minimising the negative.
+Details on how to maximise sustainability outcomes are available from the Scottish Sustainable Procurement Action Plan. - 7.14 SOSE may include sustainable development criteria in its award of contracts, and when doing so will ensure that the criteria or conditions used are directly relevant to the product or service which is being procured.